d-iii-s/teaching-operating-systems/src/memory-paging/memory-mapped-data/README.md

-# Memory Mapped Files
+# Memory Mapped Data

-The example shows how memory mapped files work, and invites experimenting with sharing the same file among multiple processes.
+The example shows how memory mapped files work for data, and invites experimenting with sharing the same file among multiple processes.

 In particular, check out the interaction between normal and mapped versions, and consider what